-Ethnic restaurants are also great bets for finding vegan foods when you're eating out, but don't stop there.
-Wagamama, Wetherspoon, PizzaExpress and Pret A Manger are just a few of the high-street shops selling meat-free options, such as veggie burgers and pasta.
-Many locally owned restaurants also offer a variety of vegan options - check out the soups, salads, side dishes and appetisers.
-Or ask the chefs to make something special from items that you see on the menu - they'll usually oblige.
-Before heading out, do a quick Internet search for vegan-friendly eateries in your area.
+Ethnic restaurants are a great bet for finding vegan food when you're eating out, but don't stop there.
+Wagamama, JD Wetherspoon, Zizzi, and Vintage Inns are just a few of the high-street eateries offering delicious vegan menus.
+A variety of vegan sandwiches and other on-the-go options can be found at shops like Pret A Manger, EAT, Costa, and Starbucks.
+Many independent restaurants also offer a variety of vegan options - if none of the mains are vegan, be sure to check the soups, salads, side dishes, and starters.
+Before heading out, do a quick internet search for vegan-friendly establishments in your area.